jKulrativid/AoC-2025-FPGA/README.md

 ### Part II Workaround Component

 "While the core architecture is designed to scale via PS and DMA integration, the current challenge prioritizes simulation results.
-Consequently, I implemented a standalone iterative solver that wraps the processor in a FIFO feedback loop to drive the grid until it reaches a steady state."
+Consequently, I implemented a standalone iterative solver that wraps the processor in a FIFO feedback loop to drive the grid until it reaches a steady state (no 1'bit can be removed)."

 ## File Structure